 – Delivery apps (deliveroo, ubereats)

-To brainstorm problems and solutions as well as identifing potential features I conducted an interview with 5 people from our target audience.
+To brainstorm problems and solutions as well as identify potential features missing, I conducted an interview with 5 people from our target audience.

-Talking with the target audience is great because it help you really really understand and pinpoint the different issue of potential user.
-They can told you about issue they have that would never have crossed your mind without this back and forth of idea flying from different minds.I made sure to only ask open questions so they would be able to elaborate their answers.
+Talking with the target audience helped me understand and pinpoint the different issues of potential users.
+They raised some points and issues that would never have crossed your mind without this back and forth of ideas flying from different minds.

 Defining the needs of users

-– Recipes suggestions according to your past choice
+– Recipes suggestions according to past choices

 – Taylor the diet

-– Chose recipe according to diet restriction
+– Chose recipe according to diet restrictions

-Exemple with Maria Mum
+Example with Maria Mum

-In order to see the whole quantity of screens needed and think ahead, I created an app map using everything done before.
+To see the whole quantity of screens needed and think ahead, I created an app map using everything done before.